 Power BI can connect to data entities exposed via OData from a Dynamics 365 for Operations environment.
-The OData rest endpoint by default exposes all data entities that are marked as IsPublic in the AOT Properties field.
+The Dynamics 365 OData endpoints by default expose all data entities that are marked as IsPublic in the AOT Properties field.

 The default OData behavior is that for any entity the data return is based on the users set default company.
 A common requirement is to report and filter across all company data.
 You can expose all company data by invoking the ?cross-company=true query option.